Md-Khid/COVID-19_Country_Grouping/README.md

 Based on the clustering results, the Two-Step algorithm was capable of automatically generating the optimal number of clusters for the study, generating two distinct clusters of the appropriate sizes.
 However, the automatic number of cluster groupings produced by the Two-Step algorithm may not be sufficiently accurate for use in the study.

 #### Determine Optimal K
 The combined dataset for the years 2021 and 2022 will be fed into a Hierarchal Cluster algorithm, in order to generate the cluster groupings.
 To determine the number of clusters, the study will input the selected variables into the JMP software and generate a dendrogram using the Hierarchical Clustering-Ward method.
-However, another alternative method that can be used is the Elbow method through Python programming.

 ### Hierarchical Cluster